griffithlab/genviz.org/_posts/0003-02-01-waterfall_GenVisR.md

 {% include question.html question="How would you create a waterfall plot showing only genes which are mutated in 25% of samples?" answer="set the mainRecurCutoff parameter to .25"%}

 ### adding clinical data
 As stated previously [waterfall()](https://www.rdocumentation.org/packages/GenVisR/versions/1.0.4/topics/waterfall) can display additional data in the bottom sub-plot.
 In order to do this a data frame in long format with column names "sample", "variable", "value" must be given to the parameter `clinData`.
 As with the `mutBurden` parameter the samples in both data frames must match.
 Let's go ahead and reproduce the clinical sub-plot from the manuscript figure.
 We will also use the `clinLegCol`, `clinVarCol` and `clinVarOrder` parameters to specify the number of columns the colours and the order of variables for the legend respectively.
+We also apply the `section_heights` parameter which takes a numeric vector providing the ratio of each verticle plot.
+In this situation we have a total of three verticle plots, the mutation burden, main, and clinical plot so we need a numeric vctor of length 3.

 ```R
 # reformat clinical data to long format